-In the gorgeously preserved Tuscan hill town of Siena, Italy, the Middle Ages seem to survive in the architecture and in the civic spirit.
+In the gorgeously preserved Tuscan hill town of Siena, the Middle Ages seem to survive in the architecture and in the civic spirit.
 The city is known both for its pride and for its independent attitude.
 And twice a year, that spirit shows itself in a crazy horse race, as it has for five centuries.

-On race day, bets are placed on which contrada will win...and lose.
-Despite the shady behind-the-scenes dealing, the horses are taken into their contrada's church to be blessed. ("Go and return victorious," says the priest.)
+On race day, bets are placed on which contrada will win — and lose.
+Despite the shady behind-the-scenes dealing, the horses are taken into their contrada's church to be blessed.
+"Go and return victorious," says the priest.
 It's considered a sign of luck if a horse leaves droppings in the church.

-The most recent race I witnessed, in August 2016, was historic: For the first time in over a century, the same contrada won both the July and the August races (and Lupa had gone 27 years without a win).
+This particular race I witnessed, in August 2016, was historic: For the first time in over a century, the same contrada won both the July and the August races (and Lupa had gone 27 years without a win).
 Seeing euphoria overcome members of the winning contrada reminded me that it's impossible for a tourist to really understand what this ritual race means to the people of Siena.

 Carrying their coveted Palio banner high and hoisting their jockey to their shoulders, the Lupa contingent tumbled out of the cathedral and back into the streets, where the celebration continued into the wee hours — 500 years of proud tradition, still going strong.